JelmerOffenberg/python-api-workshop/README.md

 ---

-### Exercise 5: Connecting to a database with SQLite and SQLAlchemy ORM
+### Exercise 5: Connecting to a database with SQLite and SQLModel
 **Note**: this exercise is a bit more complicated, but we'll go through it step by step.
 In this exercise, we will introduce a few new concepts.
-We'll connect our API to a database using SQLAlchemy (a Python library).
+We'll connect our API to a database using SQLModel (a Python library).
 This might sound complex, but it's actually quite simple.
 SQLIte is a simple database that is often used for small applications and prototyping.
-SQLAlchemy is an Object Relational Mapper (ORM) that allows us to interact with the database using Python objects.
-This means that we can interact with the database without writing SQL queries.
-This also ensure that we can easily switch to a different database if we want to.
-SQLAlchemy is the translator between the database and our Python code.
+SQLModel is a library that makes it easy to interact with databases in Python.

 A SQLite database is generally just a file, this makes it super easy to work with.
 You can just create a file and start using it as a database.
 SQLAlchemy will take care of the rest.
 **Objective:** Set up a SQLite database to store data, making the data persistent and enabling more complex querying and analysis.

 #### Step-by-Step Instructions:

-1. **Configure SQLite with SQLAlchemy**
+1. **Configure SQLite with SQLModel**
     - I've created a `database.py` file that provides some boilerplate code to get you started.
 This file will contain the code to interact with the database.
     - Try to run your file and see if the database file is created in your directory.
 You can check this by running `ls` in your terminal or check the file tree.
-    - What are the benefits of using an ORM like SQLAlchemy for database interactions?
+    - What are the benefits of using an ORM like SQLModel for database interactions?
-    - What are the potential drawbacks of using an ORM like SQLAlchemy for database interactions?
+    - What are the potential drawbacks of using an ORM like SQLModel for database interactions?

-2. **Create a SQLAlchemy Model for your Data**
+2. **Create a SQLModel Model for your Data**
-    - Just as with FastAPI and Pydantic, you can use SQLAlchemy to define data models.
-Create a SQLAlchemy model in the `database.py` file for your data that matches the Pydantic model you've defined earlier.
+    - Just as with FastAPI and Pydantic, you can use SQLModel to define data models.
+Create a SQLModel model in the `database.py` file for your data that *replaces* the Pydantic model you've defined earlier.
 The data model is the object that is stored in the database.
-    - Ensure that the SQLAlchemy model is correctly defined and that it matches the Pydantic model.
+    - SQLModel is created in such a way that is functions as a Pydantic model, so you can use the same model for both your API and your database!
+This is a very powerful concept since it allows you to use the same model for both your API and your database.
     - Test the model by creating an instance of it and printing it.
 Does it work as expected?

 2. **Save Uploaded Data to the Database**